Here's a breakdown of some of the benefits and drawbacks of Marcus personal loans.

 - On-time-payment reward: If you make 12 or more consecutive monthly payments in full and on time, Marcus allows you to defer one payment without accruing additional interest.
 This is a great safety net if you need the extra cash one month.

 - No joint loans: Marcus, like most lenders, does not allow multiple borrowers on a single loan.

 - Undisclosed eligibility requirements: Marcus doesn’t list any specific credit score, income or debt-to-income ratio requirements to help you learn whether the lender is a good option for you.

 The screening process for a Marcus personal loan is almost entirely virtual.
 This means that there are fewer loan underwriting costs.
 As a result, Marcus by Goldman Sachs may offer better interest rates and quicker turnaround times than brick-and-mortar lenders.
-Once approved for a loan, it takes as little as five days to receive the funds in your bank account.
+Once you’re approved for a loan, it takes as few as five days to receive the funds in your bank account.

-If you make 12 payments on time, equaling a full year of repayments, Marcus rewards you by offering an “on-time payment reward.”
+If you make 12 payments on time, equaling a full year of repayments, Marcus rewards you by offering an “on-time-payment reward.”
 This means that you can defer one loan payment, thereby skipping one month of payments.
 Your skipped payment will be added to the end of your loan, during which time interest will continue to accrue.
 Once you’ve paid an additional 12 times in a row, you’ll qualify for another deferment month.

 Fees and penalties

 Unlike some of the other online personal loan companies, Marcus by Goldman Sachs does not charge any origination fees to process your loan.
 There are also no late fees, but you’ll continue to accumulate interest on the past-due amount, and your total payment amount will increase as a result.

 Late payments, missed payments, partial payments and loan defaults will show on your credit report.
 However, you won’t be penalized for paying your loan off early.